aliouuuw/travelex/docs/PROJECT_CONTEXT.md

 - Implement passenger registration and booking flow
 - Add payment integration and confirmation system

-**Current Recommendation:** Continue with Trip Scheduling (Option A) to complete the driver workflow before moving to passenger features.
+**Current Recommendation:** Continue with **Trip Scheduling from Templates** - now that route templates, vehicles, and luggage policies are complete, we can build the trip scheduling system that brings them all together for drivers to create scheduled trips that passengers can book.